 Video: Jeff Koons about the Balloon Dogs

 Why did Koons create the dogs?

 The Balloon Dog was a part of Jeff Koon’s well-known Celebration series from the early 1990s.
-It has been exhibited all around the world, and these sculptures have been sold at huge amounts of money at different auctions.
-Koons said he only wanted to create a piece that showed the joys of having a celebration when he created the sculpture.
+It has been exhibited worldwide, and these sculptures have been sold at huge amounts of money at different auctions.
+Koons said he only wanted to create a piece that showed the joys of celebration when he created the sculpture.
 As much as his ideals were different, his work, the Balloon Dog has gone on to make him the creator of the most expensive artwork sold at auction by a living artist.

 This faultless and flawless creation is admired and loved by the audience.
-As much work was put into the sculptures, the result is an extraordinarily beautiful sculpture that is pleasing to the eyes and makes it a pleasant sight to behold.
+As much work was put into the sculptures, the result is a stunning sculpture that is pleasing to the eyes and makes it a pleasant sight to behold.

 Awards and Recognition

 Controversial, effusive, and captivating, Jeff Koons’ artworks have not gone unnoticed.
-He has received a multitude of honors, accolades, and awards in recognition for his contribution to the world of contemporary art.
-In 2000, he was awarded the BZ Cultural Award from the City of Berlin, and a year later received the Skowhegan Medal for Sculpture.
+He has received many honors, accolades, and awards in recognition for his contribution to the world of contemporary art.
+In 2000, he was awarded the BZ Cultural Award from the City of Berlin and a year later received the Skowhegan Medal for Sculpture.
 In 2002, he was designated a Chevalier of the French Legion of Honor before being elevated to Officier five years later (2007).
 In 2008, he received the Wollaston Award from the Royal Academy of Arts in London, and the Medal of Arts from the US State Department in 2013.
-Last but not least, Jeff Koons received the annual Honorary Membership Award for Outstanding Contribution to Visual Culture from the Edgar Wind Society, the University of Oxford in 2017.
+Finally, Jeff Koons received the annual Honorary Membership Award for Outstanding Contribution to Visual Culture from the Edgar Wind Society, the University of Oxford, in 2017.